 2. Demolition and Sweeping

-We sweep all chimneys free of charge for work we are undertaking - sweeping a flue prior to the installation of a liner is extremely important as that will be the last time the masonry flue is swept.
+We sweep all chimneys free of charge for work we are undertaking - sweeping a flue prior to the installation of a liner is extremely important as that will be the last time the masonry flue can be swept.

 Depending on what the current state of your fireplace is like, a demolition can be relatively light to large in its undertaking.